Being vegan is a lot easier if you can eat wheat.

 Use Flour Alternatives for Baking

 I bake many things with almond or oat flour, and there’s also rice flour among other wheat alternatives.
+Here are some things you need to know about substituting almond flour for wheat flour.

 It’s understandable if you can’t afford almond flour, but oat flour is relatively cheap, and you can even make your own to save more.